google/licenseclassifier/v2/licenses/README.md

 ## Overview

-The licenses in this directory are taken from [SPDX](https://spdx.org/licenses).
+The licenses in this directory were originally extracted from the [SPDX](https://spdx.org/licenses) license database.
+More have been added.

 ## Naming Convention